-- ICO (2021) 'Guide to the UK General Data Protection Regulation (UK GDPR)' - DfE (2018) 'Data protection: a toolkit for schools' - ICO (2012) 'IT asset disposal for organisations'
+- ICO (2022) 'Guide to the UK General Data Protection Regulation (UK GDPR)' - DfE (2023) 'Data protection in schools' - ICO (2012) 'IT asset disposal for organisations'

 2. Applicable Data

 For the purpose of this policy, personal data refers to information that relates to an identifiable, living individual, including information such as an online identifier, e.g. an IP address.
 The GDPR applies to both automated personal data and to manual filing systems, where personal data is accessible according to specific criteria, as well as to chronologically ordered data and pseudonymised data, e.g. key-coded.